-A concrete, tiled and paved area of 100 sq.m. size yields about 55 thousand liters of rain water annually, in this case, we can save up to 40 thousand litres.
-The water saved is about four times the annual drinking requirement of five member family.
+A concrete, tiled and paved area of 100 sq.m. size yields about 55 thousand liters of rain water annually, in this case, we can save up to 40 thousand liters.
+The water saved is about four times the annual drinking requirement of a five-member family.

 TWO TYPES OF RWH RECHARGE CHAMBERS